aroradaman/kubernetes/pkg/proxy/nftables/README.md

   - Dropping packets for services with `Local` traffic policy but no local endpoints.

   - Rejecting packets for services with no local or remote endpoints.

+  - Dropping packets to ClusterIPs which are not yet assigned.

+  - Rejecting packets to undefined ports of ClusterIPs.

 This is implemented as follows: